jarekdrabek/simple-lottery2/README.md

 ## How it works technically

-We collect the addresses that bought the coupon in an **couponBuyers** array.
-Every purchase is another element in the array.

 After a player bought the lottery coupon the random number is draw using [chainlink VRF v2](https://docs.chain.link/docs/get-a-random-number/).
 Then this random number is [mod](https://en.wikipedia.org/wiki/Modulo_operation) by 1000.
 Then, if the result is lower then **_winning_probability_in_promiles_** property in `brownie-config.yaml` file, the player is the winner and is given the whole winning pool.
 Otherwise he is a looser and his money is added to the winning pool.